kalyanvoleti/k8s-resources/README.md

-# 📁 k8s-resources (Main Branch)
+# 📁 k8s-resources (Sandbox Branch)

-This branch contains **stable and fully tested Kubernetes YAML manifests**.
+This branch is used for **hands-on practice and experimentation with Kubernetes YAML manifests**.
-The `main` branch is maintained as a collection of **verified examples** covering essential Kubernetes objects such as Pods, Services, ConfigMaps, Secrets, Deployments, StatefulSets, and DaemonSets.
+The `sandbox` branch allows you to explore ideas freely, create, modify, and test manifests without affecting the stable versions in the main branch.

 ---

 ## 🎯 Purpose

-The `main` branch serves as a collection of **verified examples**
+The `sandbox` branch serves as a workspace to:
-demonstrating core and key Kubernetes concepts.

-All manifests included in this branch have been tested to ensure they function reliably in a Kubernetes environment.
+- Reinforce Kubernetes concepts through repeated practice.
+- Experiment with Pods, Services, ConfigMaps, Secrets, Deployments, StatefulSets, and DaemonSets.
+- Test new ideas, configurations, or patterns before finalizing them in the main branch.

 ---

-## 📌 About This Branch

-- Contains only **final and fully working YAML manifests**.
+## 📁 Usage

-- Files in this branch are **rarely modified** after being finalized.
+- Files in this branch are **frequently updated**.
+- Some manifests may be **incomplete or experimental**.
-- Serves as a **reference point** for clean, stable, and well-organized Kubernetes resources.
+- This branch is intended solely as a **learning and testing environment**.

 ---

-## 🔁 Practice & Experimentation

-For iterative practice, testing, or frequent updates, refer to the `sandbox` branch.
-The `main` branch remains **stable and portfolio-ready**, while the `sandbox` branch is used for ongoing experimentation.
+## 📎 Note

+Refer to the `main` branch for **stable, finalized, and portfolio-ready manifests**.
+The `sandbox` branch exists to **support ongoing experimentation and skill development**.